Generlate/Handbook/Support/index.md

 -   **How support adds value to product:** Support provides a data-driven view into the source of recurring issues/questions, ad-hoc feedback shared whilst helping customers, and helps update documentation so customers (and we) have a single source of truth.
 -   **How product adds value to support:** Product educates support on new features and helps clarify expected behavior questions.
--   **Collaboration overview:** TBD where support will ask product for help clarifying expected behavior (GitHub, an existing Slack channel, etc) and how to best collaborate on documentation.
+-   **Collaboration overview:** TBD where support will ask product for help clarifying expected behavior (GitHub, an existing Discord channel, etc) and how to best collaborate on documentation.

 ### Marketing